Kichiro23/CARP_Website/README.md

 ## License

-This project was created for academic purposes at [Your University Name].
+This project was created for academic purposes at Bulacan State University.

 ---